Best Cheap Used Hybrid Cars 2025

 Hybrid cars have become a bridge between the old world of petrol or diesel engines and the new world of electric vehicles.
 We live in an era of increasingly stringent emissions regulations, and the combination of carrots and sticks is clearing our path to electrified enlightenment.

 However, battery electric cars can still be expensive, and infrastructure across the country is fragmented and sometimes unreliable.
-An electric car may not yet be right for everyone, but hybrid cars can provide a logical first step towards it.
-And although some popular hybrids such as the Toyota C-HR, Kia Niro and Hyundai Ioniq aren’t quite yet below the £10,000 barrier, there are plenty of examples on the used market that can be picked up for less than £10,000 – or even under £5,000.
+An electric car may not yet be right for everyone, but hybrid cars can provide a logical first step towards one.
+And although some popular hybrids such as the Toyota C-HR, Kia Niro and Hyundai Ioniq aren’t quite yet below the £10,000 barrier, there are plenty of other used hybrid cars that can be picked up for less than £10,000 – or even under £5,000.

 Toyota Prius